Teaching

 The position was designed in collaboration with the University’s Office of Campus Life and sought to promote informal contacts among AU students and faculty in a residence hall setting — and to underscore that academic life at the university extends beyond the classroom.

-Campbell also helped organize a series titled “Dialog with the Dean,” in which academic deans met separately and informally with students for conversation and pizza.
+Poster for a lecture on AU in the 60s and 70sCampbell also helped organize a series titled “Dialog with the Dean,” in which academic deans met separately and informally with students for pizza and conversation.

 In recognition of his faculty-in-residence efforts, Campbell received the University’s faculty award for service to the AU community.